Muterra/doc-golix/spec.md

 # Dynamic binding (MOBD)

 + Preferred stored file extension: no extension
++ Secondary stored file extension: .muid
-+ Secondary stored file extension: .mobd
++ Tertiary stored file extension: .mobd

 MOBDs must be stored until, and only until, they are cleared by a debinding, or successfully updated by their binder.